oliviaguest/neuroplausible/_posts/2018-11-26-programming.md

 From a pedagogical perspective it's not ideal to introduce scoping or other complex stuff straight away anyway.
 When I was in high school and during my separate computer science A-level, I recall scoping was not introduced until much later.
 This is a common pedagogical principle.
 You teach, for example, about 3 states of matter (solid, liquid, gas).
 You don't go "oh, yeah, there's also [Bose-Einstein condensate](https://en.wikipedia.org/wiki/Bose%E2%80%93Einstein_condensate)".

+> **You can't teach them how to code during a stats class because some students will have a "handicap" if they have not coded before.**

 <div class="float-right figure">
     <img class="image" src="{{ site.baseurl}}/img/posts/olivia_poster.jpg" />